germanfgv/firecrest-v2/docs/use_cases/jupyterhub/README.md

 JupyterHub should be accessible in the browser at [http://localhost:8003](http://localhost:8003/) and it should be possible to launch notebooks on the slurm cluster.

-To access the interface use the following `fireuser` as username and `password` as password.
+To access the interface use the following credentials:

+- Username: `fireuser`
+- Password: `password`